In the wake of crises, maintaining authentic communications is crucial.

 - Developing a crisis communications strategy

-- Crafting key messaging for different stakeholder groups
+- Crafting key messaging for different key partner groups

-- Creating a communications timeline, including frequency and content, by stakeholder group
+- Creating a communications timeline, including frequency and content, by key partner group

-- Drafting communications for various stakeholders (internal and external)
+- Drafting communications for various key partners (internal and external)

 - Offering media training for key company spokespeople